 The daily routine unfolds, driven by a compulsion that can never be satisfied.
 He walks, listlessly around his apartment.
 He masturbates in the shower.
 He avoids interacting with the increasingly frantic female voice leaving messages on his answering machine.
 We see him travel into work via the subway where he locks eyes with a young woman.
 Her face discloses a range of emotions including anxiety and desire.
 She’s married, and when it looks like he has her within his grasp, anxiety wins and she loses him inside the chaotic subway crowd.

-The cinematic point of view is Brandon’s and McQueen challenges us to feel empathy for an extreme character that may end up being more like the rest of us than we initially think.
-This opening sequence sets up Brandon’s problematic existence for us.
+The point of view is Brandon’s and McQueen challenges us to feel empathy for an extreme character who may end up being more like the rest of us than we initially think.
+The opening sequence sets up Brandon’s problematic existence for us.
 While he doesn’t wake alone, he is positioned at a distance from the body beside him.
 He isn’t basking in the afterglow of a wonderful night.
 Detachment and isolation define the mood from the outset.
 And the almost complete absence of dialogue in these scenes cements this view of Brandon’s solitary world.

 When we meet him, Brandon is essentially a functioning sex addict – not self-satisfied in any way by his conquests, but suffering in their pursuit.
 His addiction is both isolating and dependent on his isolation from others.
 He is still an addict when the film ends.
 On the surface he seems to have it all and to keep it all together.
 Good looks and a good wardrobe, a sleek, modern apartment, some kind of executive job with a corner office.
 He is, as his boss David announces, ‘The man.’